ajahne/blog/_drafts/2019-2-10-radical-candor-chapter-notes.md

 - Decide
   - Do not make all the decisions as the boss, be sure to listen.
   - NTS: decide less, debate more
   - Challenge I see is that often people do not want to make the decision, they want to be told what to do?
 That is giving them the easy way out.
 They can be less vested and also complain and nitpick the decision.
-If you want buy in, help them facilitate making the
+If you want buy in, help them facilitate making the decision
   - As a boss, do not decide for yourself, create a clear decision-making process to empower people closets to the facts to make as many decisions as possible
 - When appropriate, you can go low level(I.e. spelunking)
   - Get to the facts